 This fascinating documentary follows unordained evangelical minister Justin Fatica on his quest to save America's soul.
 Fatica uses his Hard As Nails Ministry to promote the gospel to all Christian faiths and reach out to the MTV generation.
 His gruff style and unusual methods bring salvation to some, but seem horrifyingly troublesome to others.

-Hard As Nails and Palo Alto
+Fiestapatria and Hard As Nails

 (Country: US; Year: 2007; Director: Jon Frankel; Writer: Siobhan Dunne, Jon Frankel)